Career Planning: Juniors & Seniors

 - Take FREE on-line practice tests - GRE, LSAT, MCAT, GMAT, DAT - to better your exam scores.
 LINK

 - Prepare drafts of personal statements; seek advice and critiques of these essays.
 LINK

-- Utilize JOB CENTER to find opportunities, apply for internships & positions, and network with alumni.
-LINK
+- Utilize Handshake to find opportunities, apply for internships & positions, and network with alumni.

 - Attend career events such as On the Porch, CPEC Job & Internship Fair and on-campus discipline specific career days; visit with table recruiters, participate in on-campus interviews and employer information sessions.
 LINK